yus-erdo/new-feed-redis-channel/README.md

 new-feed-redis-channel
 ======================

-A simple yet powerful feed crawler service that fethces feeds and uses Redis to store and later publishes feeds.
-So it is as easy to give a feed URI and subscribe to Redis channel to implement push style feed notification.
+A simple yet powerful feed crawler service that fetches feeds and uses Redis to store and publish feeds.
+So it is as easy to give a feed URI and subscribe to Redis channel to create a -push- feed notification system.

 easy to use
 ======================